Lumavate-Team/documentation/docs/6-CLI.rst

           Org ID you want to associate with this profile: <<org id>>

   #.
 The CLI should return the following with the profile name you specified listed with the other profiles showing that the new profile has been created.
+Continue on to the :ref:`CLI Syntax<CLI Syntax>` for more help.

     .. code-block:: bash